-It’s vital you have the information you need to stay compliant when you’re processing credit card payments.
-Part of this is ensuring you meet the requirements of the various credit card issuers like Visa, AMEX, and MasterCard.
-In this article we’ll be exploring credit cards issued by MasterCard and governed by the MasterCard Site Data Protection (SDP) Program.
+Part of this is ensuring you meet the requirements of the various credit card issuers like Visa, AMEX, and Mastercard.
+In this article we’ll be exploring credit cards issued by Mastercard and governed by the Mastercard Site Data Protection (SDP) Program.

-What is the MasterCard SDP?
+What is the Mastercard SDP?

-Just like other card providers, a large part of the MasterCard’s requirements is making sure you’re complying with all aspects of PCI DSS — A set of guidelines and regulations on taking payment, securing information, and protecting your systems.
+Just like other card providers, a large part of Mastercard’s requirements is making sure you’re complying with all aspects of PCI DSS — A set of guidelines and regulations on taking payment, securing information, and protecting your systems.
 If you’re not already familiar with it, be sure to check out our article on PCI compliance.

 Find Out What “Level” You Are